Brooke Freeman: Storylines

-After the death of her close friend Sarah Potts in August 2014, Brooke worked on a project in her honour, but in September, Brooke decided that she was better off leaving Shortland Street after all and she leaves for a new opportunity Washington.
+After the death of her close friend Sarah Potts in August 2014, Brooke worked on a project in her honour, but in September, Brooke decided that she was better off leaving Shortland Street after all and she leaves for a new opportunity in Washington, DC.

 In 2023, Brooke appeared again as the CEO of St Catherine's hospital, a private clinic in Ferndale.
 Brooke reunites with Chris who asks her to help fund the reopening of Shortland Street, but she declines, showing little love for her former workplace.
 When Shortland Street does eventually get enough funding to return, the staff that relocated to St Catherine's get their Shortland Street jobs back, and Brooke wishes Chris luck, before parting once more.

 Reception

 For her portrayal, Allen was nominated in category of "New Idea People's Choice Award" at the 2010 Qantas Television Awards, but did not win.
 Sarah Lang of The New Zealand Herald said Brooke was the serial's "latest vixen" who had been putting her "pins to good use".
 She branded her a "doctor-hunting, enigmatic, eye-catching locum" because she mind games with Chris and Kip.
 She concluded by describing her as "an intriguing mass of contradictions, is assertive yet vulnerable, kind-hearted yet manipulative, gregarious yet aloof - so while we haven't much warmed to her, we don't hate her yet either."
 Lang's Herald colleague Zoe Walker said Brooke is Shortland Street's "token bitch" with a liking for "tailored jackets, pencil skirts and plunging necklines."
 Whilst Nicola Russel of the Sunday News similarly branded Brooke as the serial's "resident bitch."
 The Sunday Star-Times said "Brooke's angelic looks hide a ruthless personality she won't hesitate to lie her way out of sticky situations."
 They also said "everywhere she goes, men follow, like wafts of cheap perfume."
 They ultimately rated her a seven out of ten in their "Bad girl" feature.
 Many of Allen's co stars listed Brooke as the soap's best villain, noting the character's ability to manipulate whilst also empathise with the audience.